Visa Resolve Online (VROL) Explained

 - What Is Visa Resolve Online?

-- Why Was VROL Implemented?
+- Why Was VROL Created?

-- What Kinds of Transaction Information Do I Need?
+- What Transaction Information Does VROL Require?

-- How Does VROL Help with Friendly Fraud?
+- How Does VROL Help With Friendly Fraud?

 Before discussing Visa Resolve Online, it’s best to begin with the Visa Claims Resolution initiative to have a better understanding of this newer, more efficient dispute resolution system.